jneidel/jneidel.com/content/review/air-purifier/index.md

 ---
-title: "What can an Air Purifier do for me?"
+title: "What is the use of an Air Purifier?
+Benefits explained."
-description: "What is an Air Purifier and do you need one?
-An honest review and setup."
+description: "What is an Air Purifier and who would benefit from having one?
+A short, honest review of the Levoit Core 300S."
 summary: "How we use our Air Purifier."
 tags:
     - "product review"